Timajii/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A folder on if else and while of cprogram
+A Folder of different uses cases of the if, else, while and for loop of the c program